therealopen/udoso-platform/README.md

 # udoso-platform
-#this project dealing with advertisment for based on cive udom in tanzania
+#this udoso platform project dealing with advertisment for students at cive udom in tanzania